Cairns Esplanade Lagoon at golden hour — palm trees, the Coral Sea and Far North Queensland sunset sky

 January

 The hottest and wettest month.
-Heavy monsoonal rain, high humidity, and the height of cyclone season.
-Waterfalls are spectacular.
-The reef still operates (rain rarely affects the outer reef).
-Cheapest time to visit — flights and accommodation are at their lowest prices.
+Heavy monsoonal rain, high humidity and the height of cyclone season.
+Waterfalls across the Tablelands and in Barron Gorge are spectacular.
+The outer reef still operates — rain rarely affects conditions 40–60 km offshore.
+Cheapest time to visit: flights and accommodation are at their lowest prices.
 Stinger suits provided on all reef trips.

 February

 The wettest month on average.
 Sustained tropical downpours, sometimes for several consecutive days.
-Barron Falls is thundering.
-Reef visibility may be reduced near shore but outer reef remains good.
-Baby turtle hatching season begins.
-Budget-friendly with low crowds.
+Barron Falls is thundering at its most dramatic.
+Reef visibility may be reduced close to shore but the outer reef remains good.
+Baby turtle hatching season begins — hatchlings heading to sea.
+Budget-friendly with the lowest crowds of the year.

 March

 Still wet and warm, though the heaviest rain usually eases toward the end of the month.
-Rainforest and waterfalls are magnificent.
-Turtle hatchlings emerging.
-Cyclone risk remains but diminishing.
-Good value for money.
+Rainforest and waterfalls are magnificent — the Tablelands is at its greenest.
+Turtle hatchlings emerging in numbers.
+Cyclone risk remains but is diminishing.
+Good value for money with fewer crowds than the preceding months.

 April

 The wet season fades.
-Rain decreases noticeably, temperatures become more comfortable, and humidity drops.
-Waterfalls still have great flow from the preceding rains.
-Reef conditions are improving.
+Rain decreases noticeably, temperatures become more comfortable and humidity drops.
+Waterfalls still have excellent flow from the preceding rains.
+Reef conditions are improving rapidly.
 Easter can be busy with school holidays.
-A good value shoulder month outside Easter.
+Outside of Easter, this is a good value shoulder month with noticeably improving weather.

 May

-The start of the dry season.
-Rain eases, humidity drops, and the weather becomes very pleasant.
+The start of the dry season — a genuinely excellent time to visit.
+Rain eases, humidity drops and the weather becomes very pleasant.
 Stinger season is ending.
-The reef is clearing, and underwater visibility improving steadily.
-Dwarf minke whales may begin appearing at the northern reef.
-Tourism is picking up but not yet at peak levels.
-An excellent all-round month to visit.
+Reef visibility is improving steadily.
+Dwarf minke whales may begin appearing at the northern Ribbon Reefs.
+Tourism is picking up but not yet at peak levels or peak prices.

 June

-Beautiful dry weather.
-The first official month of winter, though Cairns "winter" means sunny days around 25–26°C. Nights are the coolest of the year (17–18°C).
-Dwarf minke whale season peaks — specialist liveaboard trips operate in the northern Ribbon Reefs.
+Beautiful dry weather — the first official month of winter, though Cairns "winter" means sunny days around 25–26°C. Nights are the coolest of the year (17–18°C).
+Dwarf minke whale season peaks — specialist liveaboard trips operate in the Ribbon Reefs.
 Humpback whale migration begins.
-School holidays late June bring a spike in visitors.
+School holidays late June bring a surge in visitors.
 Reef visibility is excellent.

-Peak tourist season.
-The driest month with the most comfortable weather.
+The driest month with the most comfortable weather and the best reef diving conditions of the year.
 Both dwarf minke and humpback whales are present on the reef.
 Reef visibility peaks — often 20–30+ metres.
-School holidays early July keep tourism high.
-Book tours, flights, and accommodation well in advance.
-The best month for reef diving and snorkelling conditions.
+School holidays keep tourism high.
+Book tours, flights and accommodation well in advance.
+Best month for serious reef diving and snorkelling.

 August

-Dry, clear, and still peak season.
+Dry, clear and still peak season.
 Humpback whale watching remains strong.
-Water temperatures are at their coolest (24°C — still comfortable, but some divers prefer a 3 mm wetsuit for longer dives).
-Cassowaries become more visible as they forage beyond the rainforest edge for winter fruits.
-Trade winds can make sea crossings a bit choppier on some days.
+Water temperatures are at their coolest (24°C — still comfortable, though some divers prefer a 3 mm wetsuit for longer dives).
+Cassowaries become more visible at forest edges as they forage for winter fruits.
+Trade winds can make sea crossings choppier on some days.

-Many locals say this is the best month in Cairns — warm but not hot, dry, low humidity, and the tail end of whale season.
+Many locals consider this the best month in Cairns — warm but not hot, dry, low humidity and the tail end of whale season.
 School holidays (last two weeks) bring a brief visitor surge.
 Temperatures are rising gently.
 The reef is calm and clear.
-An ideal month for combining reef, rainforest, and Tablelands.
+An ideal month for combining reef, rainforest and the Atherton Tablelands without peak July pricing.

 October

-The build-up begins.
-Temperatures and humidity start to rise, but rain is still infrequent.
-This is a shoulder month with good weather, fewer crowds, and often better prices than mid-year peak.
-Water temperatures are warming up.
+The build-up begins — temperatures and humidity start to rise, but rain is still infrequent.
+A shoulder month with good weather, fewer crowds and often better prices than mid-year peak.
+Water temperatures are warming up nicely.
 Sea turtles begin arriving at nesting sites.
+Stinger season hasn't started yet.
 Still a very good time to visit.

 November

-Humidity builds, afternoon storms become more regular, and stinger season officially begins.
-But November brings one of the reef's most extraordinary events: the annual coral spawning, usually occurring a few days after the full moon.
-Specialist night dives to witness this are available.
-Green turtle nesting ramps up.
-A fascinating time for marine biology enthusiasts.
+Humidity builds, afternoon storms become more regular and stinger season officially begins.
+But November brings one of the reef's most extraordinary events: the annual coral spawning, usually occurring a few nights after the full moon.
+The water fills with pink and white bundles in an underwater snowstorm.
+Specialist night dives are available.
+Green turtle nesting ramps up significantly.

 December

 Hot and humid, with the wet season building through the month.
-Christmas and New Year bring a domestic holiday rush — this is one of the busiest periods in Cairns despite the wet season weather.
+Christmas and New Year bring a large domestic holiday rush — this is one of Cairns' busiest periods despite the wet season weather.
 Book very early for late December.
-Coral spawning may still be occurring in early December on the southern reef sections.
-Waterfalls begin filling.
+Coral spawning may still be occurring on southern reef sections.
+Waterfalls begin filling dramatically and the Tablelands turns vivid green.

 Best Season for Each Activity